DO4TECH/01-Learn-Rust/README.md

 ENV SHELL bash
 ```

 The next section set the user to be *rustdev*, the working directory to be */home/rustdev*, the home directory of *rustdev* user.
 The USER environment variable is defined to be able to use Cargo later.
-If you do not define the USER environment variable running *cargo new ...* int the container will raise the error: *"could not determine the current user, please set $USER"*
+If you do not define the USER environment variable, running *cargo new ...*, in the container will raise the error: *"could not determine the current user, please set $USER"*

 ```dockerfile
 USER rustdev